 The Ph.D.
 Program in Counseling

-CACREP accredited until October 31, 2021.
+CACREP accredited until March 31, 2032.

 The Ph.D. program in Counseling is a research-orientated degree that is designed for those who have completed a 60 hours master’s degree in counseling, hold licensure or certification as a professional counselor, and demonstrate potential for assuming major leadership roles in the counseling profession at the regional or national level in university, clinical or research settings.
 This program degree is not a Ph.D. in Counseling Psychology modeled after APA guidelines, but rather is modeled after CACREP guidelines.
-Even though it primarily emphasizes research and leadership, the program will enhance the student’s clinical, supervisory, and consultation sites.
+Even though it primarily emphasizes research and leadership, the program will enhance the student’s clinical, supervisory, and consultation skills.

 Admission and Further Information:

 Admission to the program is competitive and includes: high GRE scores including a minimum of 4.5 on the Analytic section, potential for leadership in the counseling profession, and research experience.